Briarwood Mall: History

 Briarwood received a major renovation in 2013 with new flooring, new lighting and redesigned mall entrances.
 Renovations also included LED lighting, and improved mall seating and bathrooms.
 In August 2014, Forever 21 opened a newer, larger store in the JCPenney wing, replacing space that was formerly occupied by Payless ShoeSource, Zales Jewelers, GameStop, Icing by Claire's, a salon, and a vacant Arby's.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Briarwood Mall, into Seritage Growth Properties.
-MC Sports closed in 2017 and the space was split up between Colby Bounce and a nail salon.
-However, Colby Bounce closed in 2018, and the space is currently Ballzy Ballz.
+MC Sports closed in 2017 and the space was split up between Colby Bounce and Signature Nails & Spa.
+However, Colby Bounce closed in 2018, and the space is currently Extreme Fun.
 On October 15, 2018, Sears announced that its Briarwood location would close after filing for Chapter 11 bankruptcy.
+In February 2023, Briarwood Mall announced the redevelopment plans of the former Sears space, intending to replace it with a two-level retail building, a gourmet grocery store, an approximately four-level, multi-family residential building, and an out lot building.
+These plans were revised in April 2024, splitting the initial planned retail building into two smaller buildings and adding a 325-stall parking structure and outdoor plaza adjacent to the residential building.
+In July 2023, a Texas de Brazil, the chain's second location in Michigan, opened in the former Bravo!
+Cucina Italiana space.